Madeleine12309/cse15l-lab-reports/Lab Report 4.md

 /change <enter> <down> <right> <right> x i <2> <escape> :wq <enter>
 ```
 * `/change` works like CTRL-f and takes you directly to the word change in the file, pressing `<enter>` brings your cursor to the beginning of the word, after go `<down>`, `<right>` twice and your cursor will be infront of the number you need to change.
 By pressing `x` you delete 1 and `i` changes the mode to insert where you can change the file, pressing `<2>` adds `<2>` to make index2.
 Once you press `<escape>` you go back to normal mode type `:wq` to save and quit, pressing `<enter>` to finish.
-* This is shown in the images and video above
+* This is shown in the images above

 ## Step 5